 As you can imagine, it is quite expensive to maintain a facility of this size and scope, approximately $250,000 a year.

 Up to now, Kivi Park has been maintained through the generosity of private donors.
 In order to ensure Kivi Park is enjoyed by citizens for generations to come, we are launching a whole new way of managing Kivi Park for the future.

-We are transitioning to a non-for-profit organization governed by a Board of Directors drawn from prominent members of the community, with a new Executive Director who will be responsible for the daily management of Kivi Park.
-We’re also launching a new stewardship model that will include regular fundraising activities, sponsorship opportunities, and the introduction of a Kivi Pass for people who choose to use the park.
+We have transitioned to a non-for-profit organization governed by a Board of Directors drawn from prominent members of the community, with an Executive Director who is responsible for the daily management of Kivi Park.

 The Kivi Pass is available as an annual or a day pass, with different rates.
 All passes can be purchased on the Kivi Park website and children 10 years of age and younger will continue to enjoy Kivi Park for free.
 Our rates are comparable to other not-for-profit recreational facilities.